 I walk the beach back and forth, trying to grasp my situation.
-I realize I’m gruesomely thirsty.
+I realize I’m parched.

 Then I stop to breathe and make myself undress, although a chill crawls up my spine.
 I step into the water, fill my lungs with air and dive.
 This time I don’t hold my nose and I keep my eyes open.
 The water’s muddy, I see black and grey shapes, moving and immobile.
 A glinting shoal of fish darts past me as I push myself deeper.

 I see it.
 The towel has descended to the bottom in a neat red square.
-I grab it and scoop back to the surface.
+I grab it and scoot back to the surface.

 The last glimpse of sun has vanished behind a firm wall of clouds.
 I squeeze all the water I can out of the towel, and hang it on a branch.
 I get dressed and leave to find drinking water.